Project Arc

 • Passionate to develop and deliver tailored disruptive innovations to warfighters

-• Devoted to exploring the depth of sciencd and technology for solutions
+• Devoted to exploring the depth of science and technology for solutions

 • Committed to getting their hands dirty side-by-side with operators